kruumy/Actor-Console-iw4/README.md

 ## What Is Actor Console?

-Actor Console for IW4 clients is an external GUI application for interacting with the [IW4 Cinematic Mod By Sass](www.Google.com)
+Actor Console for IW4 clients is an external GUI application for interacting with the [IW4 Cinematic Mod By Sass](https://github.com/sortileges/iw4cine).
+It enables you to manage you actors more efficiently and provide an easy GUI based way to do so.

 ## Installation